Carly509/sinatra-destinations/README.md

 # sinatra-destinations
-put all the place where u wanna go in a same place
+put all the places where u wanna go in a same place